F-Dehghani/LLaMA-2-vs-GPT-3.5/README.md

-Thesis Project on LLMs in Test Case Generation
+Thesis Project on usefulness of LLMs in Test Case Generation

 Description